Why Do You Use “Double Roof Strapping” on Steel Roof Installations?

 2×2 spruce battens are nailed horizontally to the 1×3 battens also with 3 ¼” framing nails.
 Then the Hy-Grade steel roof shakes are nailed to the 2x2s with 2” “hot dipped” (galvanized) roofing nails.
 Since the nails and shakes attached are both made of galvanized steel, there is no chance of corrosion due to dissimilar metals.
 Again, both steel, both galvanized, no corrosion!

 Hy-Grade’s double strapped steel roofing system helps remove hotter air from your attic space(s) due to its self-ventilation capabilities which lowers your energy bills in the summer.
 Along with proper attic insulation and ventilation, it can lower your heating bills in the winter too.

-A 2012 study prepared for the U. S. Department of Energy Buildings Technology Program and conducted at the Oak Ridge National Testing Laboratory in Oak Ridge, TN showed that “Above Sheathing Ventilation” or ASV, which is exactly what double wood strapping creates, saves more than 30% in energy consumption when compared to direct-to-deck roof systems.
+A 2012 study prepared for the U. S. Department of Energy Buildings Technology Program and conducted at the Oak Ridge National Testing Laboratory in Oak Ridge, TN showed that “Above Sheathing Ventilation”, created by double wood strapping, saves more than 30% in energy consumption when compared to direct-to-deck roof systems.

 Double strapping with wood is the only way to go!

-If you’re interested in seeing what a permanent Hy-Grade Steel Roof can do for your home, call and speak to us toll free at 1 (855) 494-7233 or fill out our online form here!
+If you’re interested in seeing what a permanent Hy-Grade Steel Roof can do for your home, call us toll free at 1 (855) 494-7233.